yasmins021/network-api/README.md

 # Social Network Web Application API

-This is an API for a social network web application where users can share their thoughts, react to their friends' thoughts, and create a friends list.
-The API uses Express.js for routing, a MongoDB database, Mongoose for data modeling, and the native JavaScript Date object to format timestamps.
-The seed data is created using Insomnia.
+This API serves as the backend for a social network web application that enables users to express their thoughts, react to their friends' thoughts, and manage their friends list.
+The API leverages Express.js for handling routing, a MongoDB database for data storage, Mongoose for data modeling, and the JavaScript Date object to properly format timestamps.
+To initialize the database with initial data, the seed data is generated using Insomnia..

 # Installation